Divya-545/Covid_Data_Analysis-Tableau/README.md

 Tableau Visualization
 Interactive Dashboards: Visualizations created in Tableau to explore trends and patterns interactively.
-The Tableau workbook (Data_visualization.twbx) includes:
+The Tableau workbook (Data_visualization.twb) includes:

-Open the Data_visualization.twbx file in Tableau Desktop or Tableau Public to explore interactive visualizations.
+Open the Data_visualization.twb file in Tableau Desktop or Tableau Public to explore interactive visualizations.
 You can filter data, drill down into specific metrics, and create custom views.